livejs/node-fadecandy/README.md

 ##### fc.clut

 Instance of [FadeCandy.ColorLUT](#fadecandycolorlut).
-You can send in a custom Color Look Up Table, or use a default one.
+You can send in a custom Color Look-Up Table, or use a default one.
 Check out the [FadeCandy.ColorLUT](#fadecandycolorlut) class for more information.

 ##### fc.usb